 3. If she remarries.

-On the failing of the mother, the custody of the boy under the age of seven years and of a girl who has not attained puberty (Hanafi school) goes to following female relatives in following order:-
+On the failing of the mother, the custody of the boy under the age of seven years and of a girl who has not attained puberty (Hanafi school) goes to these female relatives in the following order:-

-(Uterine means related to uterus or womb or born to same mother but not same father.)
+Note: Uterine means related to uterus or womb or born to the same mother but not the same father.

 In default of the mother and other female relations the right of custody in Hanafi Law belongs to the following persons:-

 vi.
 Son of father’s full brother